rust-lang/rustc-dev-guide/src/diagnostics.md

 Every lint is implemented via a `struct` that implements the `LintPass` `trait` (you also implement one of the more specific lint pass traits, either `EarlyLintPass` or `LateLintPass`).
-The trait implementation allows you to check certain syntactic constructs the linter walks the source code.
+The trait implementation allows you to check certain syntactic constructs as the linter walks the source code.
 You can then choose to emit lints in a very similar way to compile errors.

 You also declare the metadata of a particular lint via the `declare_lint!`